kobolabs/epub-spec/README.md

 **Content creators are advised to use [tags for manifest items](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-item-property-values)**, specifically the cover tag.
 Some of these are read across Kobo’s reading platforms and future developments will be able to take advantage of properly tagged items.

 **Special characters and spaces should not be used** for file names within an ePub.
-This will result in the naming inconsistencies with the items listed in the OPF manifest.
-Special characters are not letters or numbers (ex: # or ?).
+This can result in naming inconsistencies with the items listed in the OPF manifest.
+File names containing non-alphanumeric characters are not fully supported, and their use may lead to undefined behaviour, which may be inconsistent across clients.

 ### Supported Fonts